Chapman and Hall/CRC

-Learning a computer language like R can be either frustrating, fun or boring.
+Learning a computer language like R can be either frustrating, fun, or boring.
 Having fun requires challenges that wake up the learner’s curiosity but also provide an emotional reward on overcoming them.
-The book is designed so that it includes smaller and bigger challenges, in what I call playgrounds, in the hope that all readers will enjoy their path to R fluency.
+This book is designed so that it includes smaller and bigger challenges, in what I call playgrounds, in the hope that all readers will enjoy their path to R fluency.
 Fluency in the use of a language is a skill that is acquired through practice and exploration.
 Although rarely mentioned separately, fluency in a computer programming language involves both writing and reading.
-The parallels between natural and computer languages are many but differences are also important.
-For students and professionals in the biological sciences, humanities and many applied fields, recognizing the parallels between R and natural languages should help them feel at home with R. The approach I use is similar to that of a travel guide, encouraging exploration and describing the available alternatives and how to reach them.
+The parallels between natural and computer languages are many, but differences are also important.
+For students and professionals in the biological sciences, humanities, and many applied fields, recognizing the parallels between R and natural languages should help them feel at home with R. The approach I use is similar to that of a travel guide, encouraging exploration and describing the available alternatives and how to reach them.
 The intention is to guide the reader through the R landscape of 2020 and beyond.

-What makes this book different to others?
+What makes this book different from others:

 1. R: the language and the program